Piotr1215/cloudrumble/docs/examples/k8s-deployments.md

 **Conclusion:** We have successfully proven that pods in a deployment can be easily changed via deployment manipulation.

 #### Deployment: enables zero-downtime updates of pods to new versions

+This scenario is a little bit more involving, so there are a few more steps.

+1.